gpetho/preverb/Grashchenkov.md

 The fact that comparison in such cases occurs not between different degrees of manifestation of a property, but between representations of the object, is sometimes evident from examples:

-(368) (From the works of V. G. Belinsky)
+(368) (From the works of V. G. Belinsky)<br/>
-Donskiye kazach'i pesni mozhno prichislit' k tsiklu istoricheskikh, -i oni v samom dele boleye zasluzhivayut nazvaniye istoricheskikh, chem sobstvenno tak nazyvayemyye istoricheskiye russkiye narodnyye pesni.
+Donskiye kazach'i pesni mozhno prichislit' k tsiklu istoricheskikh, -i oni v samom dele boleye zasluzhivayut nazvaniye istoricheskikh, chem sobstvenno tak nazyvayemyye istoricheskiye russkiye narodnyye pesni.<br/>
 'Don Cossack songs can be attributed to the cycle of historical songs, - and they indeed more deserve the name of historical songs than the so-called historical Russian folk songs themselves.'

 Here, _boleye zasluzhivayut nazvaniye istoricheskikh_ 'more deserve the name of historical' precisely describes the mental procedure of evaluating songs as being more or less similar to historical ones.